opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 If you face an error while trying to delete or disable user/group "OpenProject" then that's because user/group is protected by the _OpenProject Integration_ App.
 If you really need to delete the user or group follow these steps:

 1. Disable the _OpenProject Integration_ App
+   **Note**: Disabling and enabling the app is safe.
+No app data will be deleted.
 2. Remove user `OpenProject`
 3. Remove group `OpenProject`
-4. Inside the _Group folders_ App (*Administration settings → Administration → Group folders*), remove group folder `OpenProject`
+4. Inside the _Group folders_ App (*Administration settings → Administration → Group folders*), remove group folder `OpenProject`.

+   **Caution: this step will delete all files in that folder.
+Make sure to make a copy if you want to keep these files!**
 5. Enable the _OpenProject Integration_ App

-> Note: Disabling and enabling the app is safe.
-No app data will be deleted.

 ### Setting up Nextcloud in OpenProject